npm/npmo-docs/up-and-running/platforms/azure.md

 ## Summary

-To get npm On-Site up and running on Microsoft Azure, you first need:
+To get npm Enterprise up and running on Microsoft Azure, you first need:

 - An [npm user account]
-- An npm On-Site license.
+- An npm Enterprise license.
 Get a [free trial] here!
 - A [Microsoft account] and an [Azure account]

 ...then we'll need to: